vmakhin/ERT_tasks/Assessment_Coordinate_Transformation/README.md

 ```
 [userdir]$./coord_trans.out
 ```
-After run we should got similar output
+After the run we got the following output
 ```
 glonInit= 75.000000
 glatInit= 37.000000